ManticoreGamesInc/platform-documentation/src/references/perks/program.md

 !!! note
     Members of the earlier Creator Payouts Pilot Program will automatically gain access to Perks.

-Creators in the Perks Program have access to Core’s Perks system, which enables creators to sell in-game benefits to players in exchange for Core Credits.
+Creators in the Perks Program have access to Core's Perks system, which enables creators to sell in-game benefits to players in exchange for Core Credits.
 Core creators can then redeem Core Credits earned through the sale of Perks for real world money.

 ## How Perks Work